University of Texas tower shooting: Observation deck shootings

 Police response

+Police dispatch

-Four minutes after Whitman opened fire from the tower, at 11:52, the Austin Police Department received their first report of shootings at the University of Texas.
+Four minutes after Whitman first opened fire from the tower, the Austin Police Department received their first reports of an active shooting incident at the University of Texas.
 All available police officers and highway patrolmen in the vicinity of the university were immediately dispatched to the site.
-One of the first officers to arrive, 23-year-old Austin patrolman Billy Speed, took refuge behind a columned stone wall.
-Whitman shot through a six-inch (15cm) space between the columns of the wall and killed Speed with a single shot to the chest.
+One of the first officers to arrive, 23-year-old Austin patrolman Billy Paul Speed, took refuge behind a columned stone wall.
+Whitman shot through a six-inch (15 cm) space between the columns of the wall and killed Speed with a single shot to the upper chest.

-Civilian Allen Crum (40), a retired Air Force tail gunner, became aware of the shootings when he noticed teenager Aleck Hernandez lying close to the University Book Store Co-Op he managed and surrounded by several individuals.
-Initially, Crum believed a fight was in progress, but quickly realized the teenager had been shot and that the assailant was continuing to fire from the tower.
+Civilian Allen Crum (40), a retired United States Air Force tail gunner, became aware of the shootings when he noticed teenager Aleck Hernandez lying close to the University Book Store Co-Op he managed and surrounded by several individuals.
+Initially, Crum believed a fight was in progress, but quickly realized the teenager had been shot in the upper leg and that the assailant was continuing to fire from the UT Tower.
 Unable to make his way back to his store safely after assisting in providing first aid to Hernandez, Crum proceeded to the tower, where he offered to help the police.
-Inside the tower, he accompanied Department of Public Safety Agent William Cowan and Austin Police Officer Jerry Day up the elevator; Cowan having provided Crum with a rifle.
+Inside the Main Building, he was provided with a rifle by Department of Public Safety Agent William Cowan.
+Crum then accompanied Cowan and Austin Police Officer Jerry Day up the elevator to the 27th floor.

 Officer Ramiro Martinez was off duty at home when he heard news reports of the ongoing shooting at midday.
-Having called the police station to offer assistance, Martinez was instructed to go to the campus to assist in redirecting traffic; upon arrival, he found other officers already performing these duties, and thus ran toward the tower where, having ascended the elevator to the 26th floor, he encountered officers Day and Cowan, and Allen Crum.
+Having called the police station to offer assistance, Martinez was instructed to go to the campus to assist in redirecting traffic; upon arrival, he found other officers already performing these duties, and thus ran toward the tower where, having ascended the elevator to the 27th floor, he encountered officers Day and Cowan, and Allen Crum.

-Austin Police Officer Houston McCoy (26) also proceeded to the Main Building; he was able to safely cross the campus as he encountered a university employee familiar with the underground tunnels of the campus; as such, he and a small number of other officers were able to safely reach the Main Building.
+Austin police officer Houston Roy McCoy (26) also proceeded to the Main Building; he was able to safely cross the campus as he encountered a university employee familiar with the underground tunnels of the campus; as such, he and a small number of other officers were able to safely reach the Main Building.
 Upon the 28th floor, McCoy encountered Crum, Day, and Martinez.